INTRODUCTION TO FOREX

 What is Fundamental Analysis?

 Fundamental analysis is a method that attempts to predict the intrinsic value of an investment.
 It is based on the theory that the market price of an asset tends to move towards its ‘real value’ or ‘intrinsic value’.
-Fundamental traders believe that the markets will react to events in certain ways and that they can predict future market prices based on these events.
+Fundamental traders believe that the markets will react to events in specific ways and that they can predict future market prices based on these events.

-When properly used, these indicators can be an invaluable resource for any Forex trader.
-After publication of these indicators, we can observe volatility of the market.
+Fundamental analysis is a complex and time-consuming process, but it can be a valuable tool for Forex traders who want to make informed decisions about their trades.
+When properly used, these indicators can be invaluable for any Forex trader.
+After the publication of these indicators, we can observe the market’s volatility.
 The degree of volatility is determined depending on the importance of an indicator.
-That is why it is important to understand which indicator is important and what it represents.
+That is why it is crucial to understand which indicator is essential and what it represents.

 Interest Rates Announcement